 With this (growing) number of teams, dependency management between teams becomes more and more important.
 Just as the ever growing need to engage the rest of the (non-IT) organisation to follow the Scrum paradigm to help this company to be truly Agile and responsive to their market(s).

-A way I encountered a quite often to manage the dependencies between teams and at the same time scale up to the rest of the organisation is something that is borrowed from Spotify's solution: Guilds.
-At Spotify they've not stopped there, but also introduced tribes, squads, etc. In short a full landscape of tightly aligned and loosely coupled Agile teams working together to become better at their business.
+A way I encountered quite often to manage the dependencies between teams and at the same time scale up to the rest of the organisation is something that is borrowed from Spotify's Agile scaling solution: Guilds.
+At Spotify however they've not stopped there.
+But also introduced tribes, squads, etc. In short a full landscape of tightly aligned and loosely coupled Agile teams working together to become better at their business.

 But back to our case: Guilds (or any form of 'team of teams' but let's call them Guilds for now) are introduced, easy.
 People with the same roles, skills, etc. form a group and discuss new solutions, cutting edge innovation, learn from each other, etc.

 Ever so often as Guilds are introduced, also Scrum travels with them into the Guilds.
 Quickly a backlog is defined, items are identified, refined and before you know it, the Guild has its own sprints.
 Whoohoo!
 Scrum has scaled!

 Hold on!
 So why is this a bad thing?

 Let me explain.
 First of all: if you are in one Scrum team, you cannot be in another.
 How are you to keep focus?
 What sprint goal is more important?
 Who decides on the priority?
 So apart from all this practical problems, we also managed to add complexity.

 The Agile principles are very clear on this topic, freely translated: don't add complexity!